kul-group/MAZE-sim/docs/source/demos.rst

 the `database of zeolite structures <http://www.iza-structure.org/databases/>`_ is a useful resource for zeolite simulation experiments. it contains cif files for all of the synthesized zeolites, organized by their three letter zeolite code. downloading them from the website is easy when working on a local machine, but challenging when working on a remote machine. to facilitate smoother workflows, a simple python function which downloads cif files from the database was created. an example of using this to download a few different cif files is shown below. try it out!

-first import the zeose package.
+first import the MAZE package.

     >>> zeose_repo_location = "/users/dda/code"
     >>> import sys